-So… how did I come to open Detox Day Spa?
+So… how did I come to open my detox business?
 In July 2016, I was diagnosed with HIV.
 I was infected by ex-partner.
 He told me about six months into our relationship that he was HIV+, and he was on-and-off his meds which lessens their impact against the virus.
 I was depressed and had intense sugar cravings (later I would discover cancer cells thrive and survive off sugar).
 A month and a half after my HIV diagnosis, my whole body went into inflammation.
-I thought the HIV turned to AIDS.
+I felt as though the HIV turned to AIDS.
 Mentally, I was preparing for death as I could feel the cells in my body dying.

-Doctors said I was having allergies then sinus then chronic sinusitis.
-I went to a well-known sinus specialist in South Florida, where I was living at the time, and she put a scope up my nose.
+Doctors said I was having allergy attacks then sinus then chronic sinusitis.
+I went to an ENT specialist in South Florida, where I was living at the time, and she put a scope up my nose.
 “This isn’t chronic sinusitis.
 This is fresh mucus.
 What other pain are you having and where?”
 She asked me.
 I told her I was having sharp pains in my gut and my lower back.
 She informed me that 80% of our immunity is in our gut.
-Invasive and diagnostic testing from my PCP showed I had early-stage anal cancer in April 2017.
+Invasive and diagnostic testing from my PCP showed I had early-stage anal cancer in March 2017.

 OTC sinus drugs were not helping me.
-The acid treatments were further destroying my fragile immune system; I was left with 20 T-cells, our frontline defender in our immune system.
+The acid treatments were further destroying my fragile immune system; I was left with 23 T-cells, our frontline defender in our immune system.
+A T-cell count below 200 means you have AIDS (a healthy count is 1,000-1,500).
 I knew I had to fight back, and I did.
-Within a few weeks of trial-and-error of holistic remedies, I found a regiment that worked for me — apple cider vinegar, colloidal silver, Paraguard, black seed oil, a half clove of organic garlic and organic honey, and fruits such as soursop and mangosteen.
+Within a few weeks of trial-and-error of holistic remedies, I found a regiment that worked for me — plant-based supplements, major dietary changes, external detox therapies, personal-care product changes plus a switch to high pH water.

-Within seven days of perfecting this regiment, my body went into full detox mode.
+Within 7-10 days of starting this regiment, my body went into full detox mode.
 I excreted a black liquid via vomiting and bowel movements for 2 days, and for 3-4 days after that I sweated my bed out.
 When our body activates a detox, it can induce a fever as a defense mechanism to rid itself of toxins via heavy secretion sweats.
+The only way toxins are coming out of the body are sweat, urination and bowel movement.
 This is exactly what happened in my situation.

-Within a few months my T-cell count was in the 500 range.
-By June 2017, I was cleared for cancer and at 900 T-cells.
-Healthy T-cell range is 1,000-1,500.
+By June 2017, I was cleared for cancer and at 889 T-cells.
 I wasn’t ready to die.
-I had a life to live, accomplishments to achieve and a message of healing and prevention to share; I would later realize.
+I had a life to live, accomplishments to achieve and a message of healing and prevention to share, I would later realize.
 I reset and rebuilt my immune system — something western medicine doesn’t do as part of any treatment regiment.
 I figured it out on my own, because if I hadn’t then I would be dead.

 Detoxing is both an art and a process.
 Join me in this movement to help you, your family and friends find their way to back to health.
 You, like me and everyone else, deserve a better quality of life — one without health barriers.